 The Company was established as the holding company of the Utmost Group in October 2020.
-The Board is responsible for setting the overall direction and risk appetite of the Group as a whole, to generate value for shareholders and its stakeholders including customers, employees and the communities in which we operate.
+The Board is responsible for setting the overall direction and risk appetite of the Group as a whole, to generate value for shareholders and its stakeholders.
 The subsidiary boards set their own objectives and risk appetite within the boundaries of the overall Group Risk Appetite and are responsible for conducting their everyday business, in line with the regulations and legislation of the local jurisdictions within which they operate.

-The governance structure set out in the previous section is proportionate for a federated oversight model, where the day-to-day decision-making powers are largely delegated to the regulated operating businesses.
+The governance structure set out in the previous section is proportionate for the Group, where the day-to-day decision-making powers are largely delegated to the regulated operating businesses.
 The Group CEO and Group CFO are members of the subsidiary boards, thus directly embedding Group oversight within the operating businesses to ensure alignment within the overall strategy and risk appetite of the Board.

 Each of the subsidiary boards are required to perform annual assessments of effectiveness and each has concluded that they are operating effectively.
-The Board of UPE is, at the date of writing this report and in line with the requirements of CBI regulated entities, undergoing an external effectiveness review conducted by an independent third party.

-The Group Internal Audit ("GIA") function that is fully independent of the operating businesses, provides an effective third line of defence.
+The Group Internal Audit ("GIA") function is fully independent of the operating businesses and provides a effective third line of defence.
 The Group Head of Internal Audit ("GHoIA") has an informal reporting line to the Group ARCC Chairman.
 The Audit, Risk and Compliance functions are well established and embedded within each of the operating subsidiaries and are well positioned to provide effective and timely second line risk challenge to the first line executive directors and senior management in the operating businesses (as described in the SFCR of each regulated entity).
+The Group Head of Risk and Compliance reports directly to the Group CFO with an additional reporting line to the Group ARCC Chairman.